SIXwishlist/got-dnssec/README.md

 About
 =========================================================================
-A website designed to allow web apps to figure out if a person as IPv6 connectivity, and that their IP address is.
+A website designed to allow web apps to figure out if a person as working DNSSEC.

-The original site can be found at http://ipv6only.me/
+The original site can be found at http://got-dnssec.me/

 License
 =========================================================================